xer0x/docusaurus-plugin-segment/README.md

 # docusaurus-plugin-segment

-A Docusaurus plugin for [Segment API Analytics](https://www.segment.com/) based on prior work of [Segment Analytics](https://github.com/Moesif/docusaurus-plugin-segment)
+A Docusaurus plugin for [Segment API Analytics](https://www.segment.com/) based on prior work by [Moesif](https://github.com/Moesif/docusaurus-plugin-segment)

 Disclaimer: This is a community plugin.
 It may not work.
 Use at your own risk.